Catholics for Choice: Criticism

 Helen M. Alvaré, an associate professor of law at the Catholic University of America, has asserted that CFC has "no grass-roots base among Catholics."
 She said the CFC arguments were not different from other pro-abortion rights groups.
-Pennsylvania State University professor and historian of religion Philip Jenkins wrote that CFFC is a public voice for anti-Catholic opinions.
+Pennsylvania State University professor and historian of religion Philip Jenkins wrote that CFC is a public voice for anti-Catholic opinions.
 He wrote that in 1991 Frances Kissling stated, "I spent twenty years looking for a government that I could overthrow without being thrown in jail.
 I finally found one in the Catholic church."
 Jenkins also writes that Kissling engages in "solid seventeenth-century anti-popery".